THTRFLM 2CP3 Culture And Performance

 With respect to documentation, I do not have a particular requirement.
 That is, you may use Chicago, MLA, or APA, etc.: Use whichever style guide is most familiar to you and that enables you to focus on the substance of your paper.
 Nevertheless, your paper needs to be consistent with regard to the citation and reference practices, and you need to acknowledge all sources.
 Make sure that you provide a reference notation according to scholarly citation practices whenever you use an author’s idea, whether you use that idea by directly quoting or by paraphrasing.
 When paraphrasing, you must re-write the author’s idea in completely different language.
 Please see the following website for information on how to avoid plagiarism: http://www.mcmaster.ca/academicintegrity/students/index.html.

 This paper is neither a summary of the performance work nor a description of why you “like” or “dislike” it.
-The essay is a scholarly paper that provides a sustained critical discussion of the performance work in relation to course ideas.
+The essay is a scholarly paper with an argument that provides a sustained critical discussion of the performance work in relation to course ideas.

-Your first draft should not be your submitted paper, so allow for enough time to revise.
-In rewriting, pay careful attention to the clarity and expression of your ideas and to those components that can benefit or disadvantage your analysis, such as a sustained argument, overall flow and organization, sentence structure, word choice, and punctuation.
-Developing the habit and skill of rewriting and editing is an important component in producing a strong paper.
+Pay careful attention to the clarity and expression of your ideas and to those components that can benefit or disadvantage your analysis, such as a sustained argument, overall flow and organization, sentence structure, word choice, and punctuation.
+Rigorous proofreading and editing is an important component in producing a strong paper.

 If you would like individual help on improving writing skills, please contact the Student Success Centre, which offers Writing Support Services through Peer Mentor and Writing Assistant appointments and the Writing Process Workshop.
 The Centre is located in Gilmour Hall 110. http://studentsuccess.mcmaster.ca/academic-skills/writing-support-services.html